jonathansayer/redis_play/README.md

 Commonly used Methods in Redis
 ---------

-* INCR   - the increment method will perminantely increment the value of the key by one, if that value is an integer.
+* INCR   - the increment method will permanently increment the value of the key by one, if that value is an integer.
 Incrementing a float, boolean or string will result in a Command Error.

  ```
  > redis.set('integer', 10)